Types of minerals permits

 These permits are defined in the Crown Minerals Act 1991 and the Minerals Programme for Minerals 2013.

-Minerals permits are classified as Tier 1 or Tier 2.
+Minerals permits are classified as Tier 1, Tier 2, or Tier 3.

 Permits do not give the permit holder automatic rights to access the permit area.
 Generally, for exploration and mining activities, permit holders must arrange land access with the landowner and occupier.
 For minimum impact activity, 10 days' notice is required (except over special classes of land, such as urban conservation land).